 The BB 16000 combined the advantages: it was very similar to the 9200, and I could see it often, either at Ronchin level crossing on the way to school, or when we took the train to Paris.
 When it was heading the “telephone” stainless steel fast train, it was so stylish.

 Well, this train, I took it once!
 Yes, between Douai and Lille, back from my “trois jours” of military tests in the barracks of Cambrai.
-To avoid missing school days, the Lycée had enrolled all of us on the Christmas holidays.
+To avoid missing schooldays, the Lycée had enrolled all of us on the Christmas holidays.
 During the tests, the instructors had believed in an alien invasion.
 I must say, we were all in Math Sup (Superior Math Class)!
 The three days were in fact reduced to a single night that I spent in snoring and foot smell.
 And I had so much enjoyed that I took a train as soon as possible for Douai… There, the next train to Lille was the fast “telephone” train (first class only train plus extra fee)!
 Great comfort in this luxury car!
-But I was slightly marring compared to other travelers (businessmen)…
+But I was slightly marring compared to other travellers (businessmen)…

-The BB 16500 is my favorite: I have always been attracted by the ugly ducklings (attention: I speak of vehicles, eh, like the Citroën 2 CV for example, but it did not prevent me to find the Lamborghini Miura sublime).
+The BB 16500 is my favourite: I have always been attracted by the ugly ducklings (attention: I speak of vehicles, eh, like the Citroën 2 CV for example, but it did not prevent me to find the Lamborghini Miura sublime).
 In addition, as you can see in Photos of railway equipment, I photographed the 16794 at the Gare du Nord in 1967.
 I will dedicate a separate article to it.

 USI cars interested me as soon as they appeared on the Nord network, around 1967, with their Y28 bogies which squarely contrasted on the old Pennsylvania.
 And they were widely more comfortable than the multi-door Express Nord, although, at the folklore level, the latter far outweighed them.
 The USI had at least two disadvantages: the air stream, when everyone opened the windows, transformed them into an organ pipe; and the platform sliding doors, with only one pane for the first released cars, opened in the curves under the centrifugal force effect!